iotaledger/tips/text/0017-message/0017-message.md

 A message is considered valid, if the following syntactic rules are met:

 1. The message length must not exceed X [tbd] bytes.
-2. Varint fields must adhere to the following rules:
-    * *Malleability protection:* No `0x80` or `0x00` trailing bytes.
-Take for example the following 3 byte varint: `0x8F8000`.
-    In order to parse it we look at its bits:
-    `1000 1111 1000 0000 0000 0000`.
-    First we strip the msbs:
-    `000 1111 000 0000 000 0000`
-    Then we reverse the groups of 7 bits (Little Endian):
-    `000 0000 000 0000 000 1111`
-    Then we concatenate all the bits to finally get:
-    `1111`
-    So the varint `0x0F` equals to `0x8F8000`, but is encoded with different bytes.
-    * *Size Protection*: The varint must not be more than 10 bytes long.
-A 10 byte varint can encompass all the range of `uint64`.
-In case of an overflow above the `uint64` range the message is invalid.
-3. When we are done parsing the message there shouldn't be any trailing bytes left that were not parsed.
+2. When we are done parsing the message there shouldn't be any trailing bytes left that were not parsed.
-4. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
+3. If the `payload type` is in the core payload range (0-127) and the node is familiar with it, or if it is above this range.
-5. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.
+4. If the [Message PoW Hash](https://github.com/Wollac/protocol-rfcs/blob/message-pow/text/0024-message-pow/0024-message-pow.md) will contain at least the number of trailing 0 trits the node defines as required.

 ### Payloads